-Clean Energy Planning
+Clean Energy and Resilience Planning

-Gloucester residents interested in getting the free energy audit can visit the Mass Save website and sign up, or call (866) 527-7283 to start the process.
+The City of Gloucester has participated in several state-wide initiatives to promote Mass Save utility incentives including in 2018, 2019, and 2022.
+Gloucester residents interested in getting the free energy audit as well as possible free or reduced cost energy efficiency home updates can visit masssave.com/gloucester or call (351) 529-6372.
 Once that process is completed, a Mass Save Energy Specialist will go to their home and perform a Home Energy Assessment, which can include a number of tangible benefits in addition to advice on making the house more eco-friendly.

 Municipal Wind at Blackburn (A Public-Private Partnership)

 - Gloucester Daily Times Report on Turbine Performance, May 25, 2015.

 - Installations Video Available at the Sawyer Free Library

 Gloucester was one of the first communities in the state to achieve Green Communities Designation in 2010.
 The City adopted progressive guidelines and standards in order to become a Green Community, including an Energy Reduction Plan, Fuel Efficient Energy Policy, and Stretch Energy Code.

 By becoming a Green Community, Gloucester has been awarded grants that help fund various energy conservation projects.
 To date, the City has invested over 1 million dollars into energy efficiency updates at municipal facilities, including lighting upgrades at several municipal facilities, Heating, Ventilation and Air Conditioning (HVAC) system upgrades, and a citywide Light Emitting Diode (LED) streetlight retrofit.

 The Green Communities Program is managed by the Massachusetts Department of Energy Resources.
 More information can be found by visiting Mass.gov.